TheKvolts/CIS5300_Final_Project/output/README.md

 ## Evaluation Metrics

+This document describes the evaluation metrics used to assess the performance of our financial sentiment analysis model and our aspect-based sentiment analysis (ABSA) extension.

+---

+## Task 1: Sentiment Classification (3-class)

-This document describes the evaluation metrics used to assess the performance of our financial sentiment analysis model.
-The task is a **3-class sentiment classification** problem with classes: negative (0), neutral (1), and positive (2).
+The primary task is a **3-class sentiment classification** problem with classes: negative (0), neutral (1), and positive (2).

+## Task 2: Aspect Classification (4-class) - ABSA Extension

+The extension task is a **4-class aspect classification** problem using the FiQA dataset, with classes: Corporate (0), Economy (1), Market (2), and Stock (3).

+---

+## Metrics Overview

 We employ several standard metrics for multi-class classification tasks: